University of Melbourne Student Union: History

 The University of Melbourne Union was founded in 1884 to promote the common interests of students and assist in social interactions between its members.
-The Melbourne University Students’ Representative Council was formed as an independent unincorporated association at a special general meeting called by the Sports Union Council on 19 September 1907.
+It set up headquarters in the 1863 Joseph Reed designed gothic revival styled National Museum building which was renamed Union House by 1885.
+The Melbourne University Students’ Representative Council was formed as an independent, unincorporated association at a special general meeting called by the Sports Union Council on 19 September 1907.

+Renovations and additions to Union House

+In 1935, the Union proposed to replace its building with a larger 3 storey free gothic design that would incorporate the shell of the 1863 building.
+However the works did not proceed.
+Instead, in 1938 a new theatre, the Union theatre, designed by Philip Burgoyne Hudson, was added.

+In 1964 the Union and university sought to modernise its image and proposed demolishing the majority of the 1863 gothic building.
+Architect Eggleston MacDonald & Secomb was commissioned to redesign Union House including a new concrete forecourt and new theatre known as the Guild theatre.
+The result was a modern blonde brick and concrete brutalist design which retained the name of Union House.
+To save on demolition and construction costs, a small section of eastern facade of the original building and part of the large wooden roof structure of the main hall were integrated into the new building which was completed in 1970.

+Incorporation

 The Associations Incorporation Act (1981) allowed incorporation of student bodies, among others.
-The Students’ Association in 1987 as the Melbourne College of Advanced Education Students’ Association-Carlton Incorporated, and the Students’ Representative Council was incorporated in 1988 as Melbourne University Students’ Representative Council Incorporated.
-In October 1988 the two merged to form Melbourne University Student Union Incorporated (MUSUi).
+The Students’ Association was incorporated in 1987 as the Melbourne College of Advanced Education Students’ Association-Carlton Incorporated, and the Students’ Representative Council was incorporated in 1988 as Melbourne University Students’ Representative Council Incorporated.
+In October 1988, the two merged to form Melbourne University Student Union Incorporated (MUSUi).

 Relocation to New Student Precinct

 After over 100 years in Union House, UMSU was relocated to the New Student Precinct in 2022.
-UMSU is now housed across neighbouring buildings in the Precinct, with most of the organisation residing in Building 168 (formerly Doug McDonell Building).
+UMSU is now housed across neighbouring buildings in the precinct, with most of the organisation residing in Building 168 (formerly Doug McDonell Building).
 Union House Theatre and George Paton Gallery are now located in the Arts & Cultural Building, while the Rowden White Library can be found in the Student Pavilion.